Creating a VM from existing disks

 yc compute instance create \ --name first-instance \ --zone ru-central1-a \ --network-interface subnet-name=default-a,nat-ip-version=ipv4 \ --use-boot-disk disk-name=first-disk \ --attach-disk disk-name=second-disk \ --ssh-key ~/.ssh/id_ed25519.pub

-This command creates a VM with the following parameters:
+This command creates the VM with:

 -